-THREAT TYPE ORIGIN MITIGATION Ransomware A type of malicious software, or malware, designed to deny access to a computer system or data until a ransom is paid Most often coming from email, but also as a result of insecure protocols, drive-by downloads, USB and removable media and event social media Train your staff to: A) Recognize potential sources, such as • Applications or attachments in emails requesting permissions not normally required • Duplicate files of the same name and type with different extension endings B) Identify when their system has been compromised, and stop it from spreading further into the organization.
-Utilize Security Tools uniquely designed to contain the spread of these risks.
-Dedicated Denial of Service (DDOS) Legitimate users are unable to access information systems, devices or other network resources due to the actions of a malicious cyberthreat actor.
+THREAT TYPE ORIGIN MITIGATION Ransomware A type of malicious software, or malware, designed to deny access to a computer system or data until a ransom is paid Most often coming from email, but also as a result of insecure protocols, drive-by downloads, USB and removable media and event social media Train your staff to: A) Recognize potential sources, such as Applications or attachments in emails requesting permissions not normally required Duplicate files of the same name and type with different extension endings B) Identify when their system has been compromised, and stop it from spreading further into the organization Dedicated Denial of Service (DDOS) Legitimate users are unable to access information systems, devices or other network resources due to the actions of a malicious cyberthreat actor.
 Most often accomplished by flooding the targeted host or network with traffic until the target cannot respond or simply crashes.
-Deploy a security operations center (SOC) within your network operations center to provide: • A centralized point of function to monitor and track incidents and threats • A proactive approach to identify a threat early on • Partner with an expert MSP to handle these important functions for you:
+Deploy a security operations center (SOC) within your network operations center to provide: A centralized point of function to monitor and track incidents and threats A proactive approach to identify a threat early on Partner with an expert MSP to handle these important functions for you Social engineering and Keyspoofing A cyberattacker pretends to be from your organization 3 methods: Email - a sender fakes an email address.
+IP Spoofing - an attacker hides their computer or network address or fakes yours Online usernames for social media, discussion boards or other public forums, where an attacker pretends to be you Hover over links and check the URL before you click Don't open email attachments you weren't expecting Be cautious in responding to emails or online requests, especially with sensitive information Use robust passwords that you change frequently Monitor your online presence